Open Call for Proposals

 Can multiple PIs from the same or different institutions apply for a SPARK NS program together?

-Each application for a SPARK NS program must be completed by a single PI who holds a laboratory head position at a nonprofit academic or research institution.
+Each application for the SPARK NS program must be completed by a single PI who holds a laboratory head position at a nonprofit academic or research institution.
 The PI is the responsible person for all program activities and requirements.
 The PI may name up to three co-investigators from their own or collaborating institutions.
 The PI may also list on the application an unlimited number of researchers as project team members, including post-doctoral fellows, senior scientists, and students.

 Who selects projects for a SPARK NS program?

 The selection committee includes scientists who are generally familiar with relevant experimental methods and the subject matter, industry leaders with expertise in the various stages of the development and commercialization of therapeutics, and SPARK NS staff.
 Applicants for a SPARK NS program initially submit a written proposal describing their proposed product, which is reviewed by a selection committee.
-The selection committee choses finalists from the pool of applicants.
+The selection committee chooses finalists from the pool of applicants.
 SPARK NS makes the final decisions about which projects to admit to the program.

 Who are SPARK NS industry expert advisors?